Alcohol, marijuana, other drugs, and related paraphernalia

 Metal-tipped darts and cork dartboards are not permitted.

 Washington University’s policies and programs are non-discriminatory.
 The University administers all programs without regard to race, color, age, religion, sex, sexual orientation, national origin, veteran status, or disability.
+If you would like to report a bias incident that involves a student, click here.
+If you would like to report a bias incident that does not involve a student, please contact Human Resources here.

 Students are expected to be familiar with the University Computer Use Policy